zwave-js/node-red-contrib-zwave-js/README.md

 It offers a massive amount of flexibility and is packed full of features.
 The node is straightforward to use, and removes all the complexities that you would otherwise need to deal with.

-## The goody bag
+## Top level features
   - 2 Different API models, catering for both experianced and inexperencd users.
   - Use one node for your entire network, or a node per Z-Wave device.
-  - A built in User Interface to manage your Z-Wave network with ease.
+  - A built in User Interface to manage your Z-Wave network, within Node-Red.
-  - A built in network map
+  - Access to all supported CC's provided by Z-Wave JS.

 ## Opening the goody bag
   - Add the node(s) into your flow